Is a Minimum Statutory Fine Always the Absolute Minimum?

 Many statutes comprising the law of quasi-criminal or regulatory offences, the procedures for prosecution thereof are found within the Provincial Offences Act, R.S.O.
 1990, c.
-P.33 (the "POA"), involve legislatorily prescribed 'statutory minimum' fines; however, despite the various statutes prescribing a 'minimum' required fine upon a conviction for the offence, s.
-59(2) of the POA itself provides a discretion to lessen the fine to a sum below the minimum.
+P.33, involve legislatively prescribed minimum fines; however, despite the various statutes prescribing a minimum required fine upon a conviction for the offence, section 59(2) of the Provincial Offences Act itself provides a discretion to lower the fine below the minimum.

 This court has exercised the discretion under s.
 59(2) to reduce minimum fines in two cases, both of which arose in the context of the Compulsory Automobile Insurance Act, R.S.O.
 1990, c.
 C.25.
 In R. v.
 Ade-Ajayi, 2011 ONCA 192 (CanLII), 97 C.C.L.I.
 (4th) 183, the Crown agreed to a reduced fine in the “particularly unusual” circumstances of the case, which involved an appellant who was unemployed, seeking disability support and living off student loans.
 In brief reasons, this court described the reduced fine as being in the interests of justice without considering whether the minimum fine was unduly oppressive in the circumstances.
 In R. v.
 A.E., 2016 ONCA 243 (CanLII), 348 O.A.C.
 68, another case involving driving without compulsory insurance, this court reduced the minimum fine because of the appellant’s mental illness and its effect on his ability to earn money to pay the fines.
 Again, this court described its decision to reduce the fines as being in the interests of justice.
 In neither case did this court provide interpretive guidance for s.
 59(2).